 3.2.
 Genotyping FFPE tumour DNA

-To examine whether there was evidence for loss of the mutant allele in these samples, we sequenced DNA extracted from archived FFPE tissues as previously described.
-The MEN1 mutation was detected in all Tasman 1 family members as expected.
-Forty-two DNA samples demonstrated no loss, however for individuals 2, 6, 8, 9 and 10, loss of the mutant allele was detected in a single pathology sample.
-Interestingly, individual 9 showed loss of the mutant allele between surgical interventions.
+To examine whether there was evidence for loss of the wild-type allele in these samples, we sequenced DNA extracted from archived FFPE tissues as previously described.
+The MEN1 mutation (CG) was detected in all Tasman 1 family members as expected.
+Forty-two DNA samples demonstrated no loss, however for individuals 2, 6, 8, 9 and 10, loss of the wild-type (CG>GG) allele was detected in a single pathology sample.
+Interestingly, individual 9 showed loss of the wild-type allele between surgical interventions.
 These results are shown in Supplementary Table 6.

 3.3.
 Promoter methylation in parathyroid tissue

 The MEN1 gene promoter, individual CpG loci, previously identified regulatory regions (Figure 1A) and sequences amplified are shown in Figure 1B.
-CpG loci were analysed and given a score of ‘1’ or ‘0’ where methylation was present or absent following analysis.
-Methylation was then calculated for each CpG site giving a proportion similar to previous studies 28.
+CpG loci were given a score of ‘1’ or ‘0’ where a methylated cytosine was present or absent following clone sequencing.
+Methylation was then calculated for each CpG site giving a percentage similar to previous studies 28.
 CpGs 1 – 23 and 24 – 39 are in region 1 and region 2 respectively.

 Region 1 showed overall low levels of methylation and little difference in pattern between samples across all 23 CpG sites in the island (Figure 1C).
 In contrast, sites 24 – 39 which lie distal to sites 1 – 23, were methylated at a much higher level in parathyroid samples.
 The average methylation levels across these sixteen sites ranged from 13 – 92%.
 Comparison of average methylation per locus in samples from MEN 1 individuals (Figure 1D) versus sporadic patients (Figure 1E-F) revealed that CpG sites 25, 27 and 28 had significantly higher methylation in MEN 1 patients when compared with sporadic patients.
 A non-significant trend of hypermethylation in MEN 1 patients continues in CpG loci 26, 29 – 33 (site 26 and 29 report adjusted p-values = 0.06 and 0.056 respectively (Figure 2A).
 A breakdown of methylation levels for CpG loci 24 – 39 in both operations is shown in Figure 2B.
 A summary of the adjusted p-values for each comparison is shown in Table 1.